 - Phase II.
 Private study of the problem through the commission of working papers by leading experts and collaborative discussion of draft treaty language at expert meetings in St. Louis and The Hague; and

 - Phase III.
-Public discussion of the project through written consultation with additional experts and at an international conference convened in Washington, D.C.; adoption of the Proposed International Convention for the Prevention and Punishment of Crimes Against Humanity; publication of Forging a Convention for Crimes Against Humanity (Leila Nadya Sadat, ed., Cambridge 2011), which contains the text of the Proposed Convention in English and in French, Phase II papers, and a comprehensive history of the drafting process.
+Public discussion of the project through written consultation with additional experts and at an international conference convened in Washington, D.C.; adoption of the Proposed International Convention for the Prevention and Punishment of Crimes Against Humanity; publication of Forging a Convention for Crimes Against Humanity (Leila Nadya Sadat, ed., 2nd ed.
+Cambridge 2013), which contains the Proposed Convention in English, French, and Spanish, the papers commissioned in Phase II and a Comprehensive History of the Initiative.

 More information regarding The Crimes Against Humanity Initiative is available at http://crimesagainsthumanity.wustl.edu/.